zigtur/HeyMint-audit/implementations/HeyMintERC721AExtensionB.md

 - use a different presale key for each instance

 #### Conclusion of Vulnerability
 This point is essential.
-This type of attack could impact all deployed instances.
+This type of attack could impact all deployed instances that are using presale mechanism.

 #### Fix for Vulnerability
 ```solidity